 Conrad Station Savanna is a large, high-quality black oak sand savanna in Newton County.
 Conrad Station is east of U.S. 41 and is owned and managed by The Nature Conservancy.
 Conrad Savanna, another black oak sand savanna, is west of U.S. 41 and is owned and managed by the Indiana Department of Natural Resources' Division of Nature Preserves.
-Oak savanna is the predominant plant community on these dry sands, with black and white oaks being the most common trees.
+Oak savanna is the predominant plant community on these dry sands, with black and white oaks being the most common trees, but interestingly the prickly pear cactus also finds a home here.
 Remnant foundations from the abandoned town of Conrad, including a blacksmith shop, church, and school, still exist on the preserve.
 Conrad Station Savanna has an amazing history.

 809 Acres (Conrad Station Savanna and Conrad Savanna)

 Owned & Managed By